souvik-wizard/Translator_Chrome-Extension/README.md

 ## Introduction :

-- This is a very useful chrome extension for everyone who usually uses the internet(google) to translate their text.
+- This is a very useful chrome extension for everyone who usually use the internet(google) to translate their text.
 - There are total 112 languages (including Indian languages) where you can translate your text.

 ## Process :